the22mastermind/job-board/README.md

 3. Run `yarn test` to run tests

-4. Authorize NEAR CLI, following the commands it gives you:
+4. Create two different accounts at [https://wallet.testnet.near.org/](https://wallet.testnet.near.org/).
+One to simulate an employer and another one to simulate a job seeker.

+      Run `near login` and login with the employer account.

-      Run `near login`
+      Run `near login` again to login with the job seeker account as well.

+      Run `export ACCOUNT_ID=EMPLOYER_ACCOUNT`.
+Replace EMPLOYER_ACCOUNT with the employer account created above.

+      Run `export APPLICANT_ACCOUNT_ID=JOB_SEEKER_ACCOUNT`.
+Replace JOB_SEEKER_ACCOUNT with the job seeker account created above.

-5. Run `yarn dev:deploy` to deploy the contract on testnet
+5. Run `yarn dev:deploy` to deploy the contract on testnet.

 6. Copy the Account_id in the returned response.
 It looks like: `dev-1643744622686-69960108730252`.
 This is our contract name

 7. Run `export CONTRACT_NAME=ACCOUNT_ID_COPIED_ABOVE`

-8. Run `export ACCOUNT_ID=YOUR-NAME.testnet`

-9. Head over `https://wallet.testnet.near.org/` and create a new account to use as APPLICANT_ACCOUNT_ID

-10. Run `export APPLICANT_ACCOUNT_ID=APPLICANT_ACCOUNT_ID.testnet`

-11. Interract with the deployed contract using scripts:
+8. Interract with the deployed contract using scripts:

       Run `yarn post` to create a new job